What are Body Measurements and How Do You Figure Them Out?

 - A second flexible measuring tape with a hook and eyes or snaps or a string or ribbon to mark the natural waist.

-- A digital or physical copy of a measurement sheet like this one to track and notate the measurements.
+- A digital or physical copy of a measurement sheet to nota the measurements.

 You’ll also want to make sure that the person you’re measuring is either wearing well-fitting undergarments, or for the comfort of the wearer, they can wear a light, non-compressive pair of leggings and a light, non-compressive tank top.
 If you’re measuring for a custom garment for a special occasion (such as a formal gown, wedding dress, tux, etc.) you will want to ensure your model is wearing the same shoes and undergarments they will be wearing with the garment as these things can affect the fit.